wiz0u/WTelegramBot/README.md

 ## How to access the advanced features?

+The [Example app](https://github.com/wiz0u/WTelegramBot/tree/master/Examples/ConsoleApp) demonstrates all of the features below.

 On each Update/Message/User/Chat you receive, there is an extra field named "`TL...`" that contains the corresponding raw Client API structure, which may contain extra information not transcribed into the Bot API

 You can also enable `TelegramBotClient.WantUnknownTLUpdates` to receive updates that usually would have been silently ignored by Bot API